DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 to be reachable by the letsencrypt servers.
 Cant open ports or want to exclude entire world except your own country from being able to reach your server?
 DNS challange is what you want to use for https then.<br>
-It also allows for issuance of wildcard certificates.
+It also allows for issuance of wildcard certificates.<br>
-Though with the free Cloudflare tier, wildcard record is not proxied, so your public IP is exposed.<br>
 The drawback is a potential security issue, since you are creating a token that allows full control over your domain's DNS.
 You store this token somewhere, you are giving it to some application from dockerhub...